What is endometriosis: causes to recognise

 -

-👩⚕️ The average diagnostic delay in Italy is still 7–9 years.
-This delay can be reduced with greater awareness and a dedicated support network .
+👩⚕️ The average diagnostic delay in Italy is still 7-9 years.
+This delay can be reduced with greater awareness and a dedicated support network.

-How is the diagnosis of endometriosis confirmed?
+How is an endometriosis diagnosis confirmed?

 -

-Transvaginal ultrasound with a specific probe , useful for identifying ovarian cysts (endometriomas) or deep nodules
+Transvaginal ultrasound with a specific probe, useful for identifying ovarian cysts (endometriomas) or deep nodules

 -